Dattrong0512/AI_Math_Project/readme.md

 ## Server deployed : [MathAI](https://mathai.id.vn/swagger/index.html)

+# List of completed features

+### Login and Register
+#### Login
++ Login with Email and password.
++ Login with Google using OAuth 2.0.
+#### Register User
++ Register new account user.
++ Register new account admin.
+### Authentication and authorization with Identity .NET Core

+- Perform authentication and authorization with user types such as user and admin based on system login information.

 ## Note
 This project is in its early stages, and features will be completed soon.